 The Bible consists of two primary types of text: descriptive and prescriptive.
 Descriptive passages are historical accounts that describe an event that occurred: Jesus went to the temple.
 Noah built an ark.
 They all spoke in tongues.
 Paul circumcised Timothy.
 Sarah laughed.
 These passages simply tell us what happened to someone or what they did.
 Prescriptive passages, however, contain commands for us to obey: Do not lie.
 Put away all anger.
 Forgive others.
 Do everything without complaining.
 If we wanted to know how to have a godly marriage, for example, we would look at prescriptive passages like Ephesians 5, 1 Corinthians 7, 1 Peter 2 and 3.
 These are all passages that clearly tell us what to do and what not to do in order to have a godly marriage.
 What we wouldn’t do is look at the lives of David, Solomon, Sampson, or Hosea as examples of an ideal marriage.

 These descriptive passages may support, but never cancel out the clear instruction of prescriptive passages.
 We should never forget that.
 So when looking for instructions about how Christians should give—or seeking a foundation for any other Christian doctrine—we should look to clear prescriptive passages in the New Testament, not descriptive passages about historical events.

-So clearly, our understanding of certain biblical things may be clouded by our tradition.
 We must all admit that we see dimly.
 But praise God who is eager to give us revelation if we have a teachable spirit and are open to correction (Isaiah 66:2).

 Tithing in the Old Covenant